 We have been operating since 1995.
 Many of our clients have returned for a second, third or even fourth and fifth time.

-Stewart lives in Perthshire and has been walking in the Scottish hills for most of his life.
+Stewart lives in Edinburgh and has been walking in the Scottish hills for most of his life.
 He has travelled in Europe and has visited Antarctica and Africa.
 He is an active mountaineer and has an interest in wildlife and the history of the Scottish highlands.
 When he is not climbing mountains he loves photographing them.
 Stewart worked as a freelance outdoor instructor teaching navigation and climbing before joining About Argyll.

 Lesley has a background in languages and sales and has travelled widely both for business and pleasure.
 She has been active in the Scottish hills for over 20 years - she has a sound knowledge of Scotland's mountainous regions and is passionate about walking in Scotland and the outdoors.
 She is particularly interested in the protection and preservation of wildlife and in managing our impact on the wild places we visit.
 Lesley speaks English and German.